mjz-smu/codelab_instructions/README.md

 histograms.

-In many cases, it is recommended to run combinations of all three networking benchmark tools and use added tests for result confirmation.
+In many cases, it is recommended to run combinations of all three networking benchmark tools and use the additional test result data to confirm your findings.

 ## Explore the results of a benchmark

-Return to the first Cloud Shell to review the test results from **iperf**.
+The **iperf** test you started, should now be completed.
+Retu*rn to the first Cloud Shell to review the test results from **iperf**.

-Detailed output from the benchmark is printed to the screen, and saved to log files under `/tmp/perfkitbenchmarker/runs/`.
+Detailed output from the benchmark is printed to the terminal, and saved to log files under `/tmp/perfkitbenchmarker/runs/`.

-Whether you scroll back in the Cloud Shell, or look through the pkb.log file, you can review many details of the benchmark pass:
+Whether you scroll back in the Cloud Shell, or look through the `pkb.log` file, you can review many details about the benchmark pass:

-*   PKB details: version# and flags used.
+*   **PKB details**:* version# and flags used.
-*   Resources being provisioned: an auto-mode VPC network, two firewall rules, one for internal IPs and another for external IPs, two VM instances, and attached persistent-disks.
+*   **Resources being provisioned**: an auto-mode VPC network, two firewall rules, one for internal IPs and another for external IPs, two VM instances, and attached persistent-disks.
-*   Software setup: Setup directories on both VMs and install python, iperf, and other packages.
+*   **Software setup**: Setup directories on both VMs, installations of python, iperf, and other packages.
-*   System configuration: adjust kernel settings, including **tcp_congestion_control**.
+*   **System configuration**: adjustments to kernel settings, including `tcp_congestion_control`.
-*   Test execution:
+*   **Test execution**: this **iperf** benchmark runs 4 different tests...
     *   VM1->VM2 throughput test over external IPs
     *   VM1->VM2 throughput test over internal IPs
     *   VM2->VM1 throughput test over external IPs
     *   VM2->VM1 throughput test over internal IPs
-*   Resources being cleaned up.
+*   **Resources being cleaned up**: deprovision the resources created earlier.
+*   **Detailed result data**:
-*   Detailed result data: includes details about the resources along with metrics that include timestamp, units, and values.
+    *   Detailed metadata describing the resources allocated.
+    *   Metrics: including timestamp, units, and values for measurements.
-*   Results Summary: an easy-to-read table with the key metrics and values.
+*   **Results Summary**: an easy-to-read table with the key metrics and values.
-*   Overall test status, especially useful when multiple benchmarks have run.
+*   **Overall test status**: especially useful when multiple benchmarks have run.

-## Running Network Benchmarks
+## Running more Network Benchmarks

+When you have time, later, run a few more networking benchmarks.
+Explore the log output, and results summaries carefully.
+Consider adjusting flags for the benchmarks by looking through the `--helpmatchmd` output.

 ### Measure latency with ping

-Run a test to determine the latency between two machines in a single
+Run a test to determine the latency between two machines in a single zone.
+Supply the machine_type and/or zone.
-zone: `us-east1-b`.

 **Expected duration**: ~11-12min.